Asiatic Warriors

 Asiatic Warriors, originally named Cold-N-Loco, were a multilingual hardcore rap crew from Frankfurt, Germany.

-Cold-N-Loco was composed of D-Flame (Daniel Kretschmer), A-Bomb and Combad.
-They invited the Kurdish hip hop artist Azad to join the band and it was renamed Asian Warriors.
+Cold-N-Loco was composed of German rapper D-Flame (Daniel Kretschmer), 2 Turkish DJs & producers A-Bomb (Adnan Öztürk) and Combad (Taner Ali Şen).
+They invited the Kurdish hip hop artist Azad to join the band and it was renamed Asiatic Warriors.
 It delivered a mix of German, English, and Turkish lyrics along with hard beats.

 After the split, D-Flame and Azad went on for solo careers.
+D-Flame later worked with Combad and A-Bomb for his second solo album 'Daniel X' in 2002.